 The success of a hi tech chief executive comes down to what you’ve spent your money on and does it show results?

 Second, start thinking like a venture capitalist.

-The first money a startup raises — called the angel investment — lasts only 12–18 months.
-For most early stage companies, the choice of how to spend it is consequential as they have only enough money to build a product or an image, not both.
+The first outside money a startup raises — called the angel round — lasts only 12–18 months.
+For most early stage companies, the choice of how to spend it is consequential as they have only enough to build a product or an image, not both.
 When you choose image over product, Silicon Valley calls it ‘vaporware’.

 That is why you never want to take a job as head of marketing for a startup.

 The goal of a startup chief executive is to choose the most effective way to spend the money from the time it’s raised until the company runs out of cash, and has to raise a second round.
 Because the new investors are only interested in one thing, to paraphrase Cuba Gooding, ‘show me the results’.